 The personal information collected, is on behalf of our contracted obligations held with our customers, and is subject to restrictions imposed on its disclosure, collection and use by the Privacy Act 1988 (Cth) (Privacy Act).

-The Arriba Group are obliged, in accordance with the terms of their funding agreements, to comply with the Privacy Act when collecting, using and disclosing the personal information of customers, clients and related stakeholders.
+The Group are obliged, in accordance with the terms of their funding agreements, to comply with the Privacy Act when collecting, using, and disclosing the personal information of our employees, customers, clients and related stakeholders.

-Personal information is collected for the provision of employment, disability and occupational rehabilitation services to:
+Personal information is collected for the provision of employment, disability, therapy, and occupational rehabilitation services to: